fkantelberg/socket-proxy/README.md

 - TLS encryption of the tunnel
 - Support for client certificates if CA is specified on the server
+- Support for token authentication.
+These tokens are rotating automatically
 - Support for IPv4 and IPv6
 - Proxy generic TCP ports or more specific HTTP servers
 - Limitation of number of tunnels, clients per tunnel, and connections per IP